USEPA/sensortoolkit/docs/source/quickstart.rst

 4 - Running sensortoolkit
 -------------------------

-Run the ``analysis.py`` script and follow the instructions in the console of your IDE to create and compile a testing report.
-For more guidance, follow along the *Toco Toucan* example outlined in the `Analysis with sensortoolkit <./template.html>`__ section.
+Run the ``analysis.py`` script from your IDE and follow the instructions in the console to create and compile a testing report.

-Documentation in other sections, including the `Testing Attribute Objects <./testingattrib_objects/index.html>`_ and `Evaluation Objects <./evaluation_objects/index.html>`_ sections, describes in greater detail importing and working with sensor and reference data and make use of the example datasets to illustrate how sensortoolkit’s modules work.
+For more guidance when following sensortoolkit's interactive ingestion module, please see the `Testing Attribute Objects <./testingattrib_objects/index.html>`_ and `Evaluation Objects <./evaluation_objects/index.html>`_ sections which describe in greater detail importing and working with sensor and reference data while making use of the *Toco Toucan* example to illustrate how sensortoolkit’s modules work.